 HoyaSearch is the GU Library's discovery layer and catalog.
 HoyaSearch data comes from Georgetown and WRLC Consortium holdings, many of the Georgetown databases, and a variety of other resources.
 You can find books, journal and newspaper articles, encyclopedias, images and media, and primary sources in HoyaSearch.

 The most comprehensive ABI/INFORM™ database, this comprises ABI/INFORM Global, ABI/INFORM Trade and Industry, and ABI/INFORM Dateline.
 The database features thousands of full-text journals, dissertations, working papers, key business and economics periodicals such as the Economist, country-and industry-focused reports, and downloadable data.
 Its international coverage gives researchers a complete picture of companies and business trends around the world.

 Access to nearly one-third of the world's current literature in electrical engineering, electronics and computer science.
-Full-text PDF images of all articles, papers and standards.
+Full text IEEE and IET Journal, Magazine,

 Need Research Assistance?